the-other-mariana/the-other-mariana.github.io/_posts/2023-02-24-generalizing-the-qr-system.markdown

     ![img]({{site.url}}/img/5/iterations.png)

     We will use a simple heuristic: $i = 5 \times \frac{w_a}{blocks}$, where $i$ is the iterations variable.
-Since the initial value is 5 iterations for a 29-block QR with each module being around 27 pixels, then this function will still output 5 for that case, and the iterations wouldnt increase that easily unless the blocks reach a large number.
+Since the initial value is 5 iterations for a 29-block QR with each module being around 27 pixels, then this function will still output 5 for that case, and the iterations wouldnt increase that easily unless the blocks reach a large number, which means the QR is quite dense and the noise pattern needs to be so as well.
 This can be seen below.

     ![img]({{site.url}}/img/5/it-func.png)